jfnavarro/st_pipeline/docs/usage.md

 If you want to remove from the dataset (matrix in TSV) genes corresponding to certain gene types (For instance to keep only protein_coding).
-You can do so with the script `filter_gene_type_matrix.py` that comes with the ST Pipeline
+You can do so with the script `filter_gene_type_matrix` that comes with the ST Pipeline

 ```bash
 filter_gene_type_matrix --gene-types-keep protein-coding --annotation path_to_annotation_file stdata.tsv
 ```

-You may include the parameter `--ensembl-ids` if your genes are represented as emsembl ids instead.
+You may include the parameter `--ensembl-ids` if your genes are represented as Emsembl ids instead.

+The value of `--gene-types-keep` must match the annotation file provided.

-## Remove spots from dataset
+### Remove spots from dataset

 If you want to remove spots from a dataset (matrix in TSV) for instance to keep only spots inside the tissue.
-You can do so with the script `adjust_matrix_coordinates.py` that comes with the ST Pipeline
+You can do so with the script `adjust_matrix_coordinates` that comes with the ST Pipeline

 ```bash
 adjust_matrix_coordinates --outfile new_stdata.tsv --coordinates-file coordinates.txt stdata.tsv
 ```

-Where `coordinates.txt` will be a tab delimited file with 6 columns:
+Where `coordinates.txt` must be a tab delimited file with 6 columns:

 ```console
 orig_x orig_y new_x new_y new_pixel_x new_pixel_y